What is a car service?

 Our 49-point cinch check

-A cinch major service includes:
+A cinch full service includes:

-Everything from a full service
+Everything from a standard service

-Clutch and power steering fluid top-up
+Clutch and power steering fluid top-ups

 Full diagnostic scan and report of any issues